venu0245/ansible/intro.md

  ```
 #### Ansible Facts:
 * Ansible facts are data gathered about target nodes (host nodes to be configured) and returned back to controller nodes.
 Ansible facts are stored in JSON format
+* Automatically gathered system information for decision-making in playbooks
  ```
  ansible-doc setup
   ```